lainslie-18/zillow_regression_project/README.md

 ### To Recreate This Project:
 * You will need an env file with your database credentials (user, password, hostname) saved to your working directory
 * Create a gitignore and add your env file to prevent your credentials from getting pushed to Github
-* Download the aquire.py and prepare.py files to your working directory
+* Download the wrangle.py file to your working directory
 * Download the zillow_regression_project_final notebook to your working directory
 * Read this README.md
 * Run the zillow_regression_project_final.ipynb notebook

 ### Recommendations and Next Steps
-* Reduce monthly price for fiber optic internet service

-* Send out quarterly customer satisfaction surveys for better insights
+* Improve methods of data collection so that features that were not used because of null values may be implemented

-* With more time and resources, would like to collect and explore customer satisfaction data
+* With more time and resources, I would like to conduct more feature engineering and explore the relationships between property tax value and features which initially may not seem important